bsahil29/Document-Similarity-using-Lexical-Chains/Code/README.md

 Computing Document Similarity Using Lexical Chains

-This code assumes that python2 is installed on the system with nltk and it's neccesary libiraries.
+This code assumes that python2 is installed on the system with nltk and it's necessary libraries.
 This code can process documents which are completely in unicode (UTF-8).
 Otherwise it may throw an error accordingly.

 df_words.py computes the document frequency for each noun in the corpus.